mish-ka-mishka/laravel-url-login/README.md

 If you would like to provide "remember me" functionality in your application, you may use the `isNeededToRemember()` method.
-This method accepts authentication request and retrieved user model so you can determine if the user should be remembered.
+This method accepts authentication request and retrieved user model, so you can determine if the user should be remembered.

 ## Testing